Telescopium: Deep sky objects

-The Telescopium group is group of twelve galaxies spanning three degrees in the northeastern part of the constellation, lying around 37 megaparsecs (120 million light-years) from our own galaxy.
+The Telescopium group is a group of twelve galaxies spanning three degrees in the northeastern part of the constellation, lying around 37 megaparsecs (120 million light-years) from our own galaxy.
 The brightest member is the elliptical galaxy NGC 6868, and to the west lies the spiral galaxy (or, perhaps, lenticular galaxy) NGC 6861.
 These are the brightest members of two respective subgroups within the galaxy group, and are heading toward a merger in the future.

 The globular cluster NGC 6584 lies near Theta Arae and is 45,000 light-years distant from Earth.
 It is an Oosterhoff type I cluster, and contains at least 69 variable stars, most of which are RR Lyrae variables.
 The planetary nebula IC 4699 is of 13th magnitude and lies midway between Alpha and Epsilon Telescopii.
 IC 4889 is an elliptical galaxy of apparent magnitude 11.3, which can be found 2 degrees north-north-west of 5.3-magnitude Nu Telescopii.
 Observing it through a 40 cm telescope will reveal its central region and halo.

 Occupying an area of around 4' × 2', NGC 6845 is an interacting system of four galaxies—two spiral and two lenticular galaxies—that is estimated to be around 88 megaparsecs (287 million light-years) distant.
 SN 2008da was a type II supernova observed in one of the spiral galaxies, NGC 6845A, in June 2008.
 SN 1998bw was a luminous supernova observed in the spiral arm of the galaxy ESO184-G82 in April 1998, and is notable in that it is highly likely to be the source of the gamma-ray burst GRB 980425.